Trusted WordPress tutorials, when you need them most.

 Using Domain Whois Privacy

-When you purchase a domain name, you must provide contact information, like name, address, phone number, and email address.
+When you purchase a domain name, you must provide contact information, such as your name, address, phone number, and email address.
 This information is publicly accessible, and anyone can look it up.

 Many domain name providers offer a service called Whois privacy to protect customer privacy.
-This service displays their contact information instead of yours for a small fee.
+For a small fee, this service displays their contact information instead of yours.

 If someone sends an email to the address on a WHOIS privacy page, it will be forwarded to you.